ofermeshi/gpt-home/README.md

 # GPT Home
 In this project I explain how to set up GPT with a voice interface on a raspberry Pi.
-It uses PicoVoice's wake-word recognition, Google's speech-to-text and text-to-speech, and OpenAI's GPT.
-I am using here the latest GPT-4 model, which requires an account with OpenAI.
+It uses Picovoice's wake-word recognition, Google's speech-to-text and text-to-speech, and OpenAI's GPT.
+I am using here the latest GPT-4 model, which is a paid service and requires an account with OpenAI.
 The current price is $0.01/1K input tokens, and $0.03/1K output tokens.

 ## Requirements
 * Raspberry Pi (I used Model 4B)